nhaTahn/image-similarity-api/README.md

      -F "image2=@/path/to/image_b.jpg"
    ```

-4. Optional: run the test client (server must be running):
+4. Optional: open the UI at `http://localhost:8000/` or run the test client (server must be running):
    ```bash
    python tests/test_api.py
    ```